-'Half a million' stage protests in Romania to demand new regime's ouster | The Japan Times
+As protests grow and despite U-turn, Romanian prime minister refuses to quit | The Japan Times

 “I reproach myself for not having understood that this is a much better organized plan than a simple spontaneous movement,” he told the channel Romania TV.

-But demonstrator Laura Fatu said that people simply wanted an end to corruption.
+But demonstrator Laura Fatu said that people simply want an end to corruption.

-“Our money, our forests … and future are being stolen.
-We have had enough,” she told AFP.
+“Our money, our forests . . . and future are being stolen.
+We have had enough,” she said.